 Types of Operating Systems

-The different types of Operating Systems with their features are explained here, There are mainly 4 types of Operating Systems are used.
+An Operating System is a collection of programs and utilities.
+It is an interface between user and computer.
+The different types of Operating Systems with their features are explained here, There are mainly 4 types Operating Systems:

 It is a logical extension of multi-programming.
-So this system is also called Multi-tasking systems.
-Here jobs are executed by the CPU switching between them.
+So this system also says a Multi-tasking system.
+Here jobs executed by the CPU switching between them.
 The CPU scheduler a job from the ready queue and switches the CPU to that job.
-When time slot expired, the CPU switches from this job to another.
+When the time slot expires, the CPU switches from this job to another.
 In this system, the CPU time shared by different processes.
-So, it is said to be “Time-Sharing Systems“.
+So, it says “Time-Sharing Systems“.

-Most of the computers having only one CPU.
-However, there is a tread towards Multi-Processor systems, such systems have more than one processor in close communication, sharing the computer bus, the clock, and some times the memory and peripheral devices, these systems are referred as “Tightly Coupled Systems“.
-This system consisting of more than one processor and it is a tightly coupled that is called a parallel system.
-In Parallel Systems, several processors executing their jobs parallel.
+Most of the computers have only one CPU.
+However, there is a tread towards Multi-Processor systems.
+Such as systems have more than one processor in close communication, sharing the computer bus, the clock, and sometimes the memory and peripheral devices, these systems referred to as “Tightly Coupled Systems“.
+This system consists of more than one processor.
+It is tightly coupled which called a parallel system.
+In Parallel Systems, several processors execute their jobs parallel.
 There are several reasons for buildings such systems.